On the stability of persistent entropy and new summary functions for TDA: Stability of persistent entropy

-Two important results about the stability of persistent homology were recalled in Theorem \ref{Est1} and Theorem \ref{Est2}.
-They guarantee that if two filter functions or two metric spaces are similar, then their corresponding persistence barcodes will be similar as well.
-There exist stability results for Shannon entropy when defined in a probability distribution.
-In order to combine these results to persistent entropy, we just need to adapt them to the metric space of persistence barcodes.
+Two important results about the stability of persistent homology were recalled in Section 2 (Theorem \ref{Est1} and Theorem \ref{Est2}).
+These results guarantee that if two filter functions (or two metric spaces) are ``similar'', then their corresponding persistence barcodes will be ``similar'' as well.
+Besides, there also exist stability results for Shannon entropy defined on probability distributions.
+To combine these results to prove stability of persistent entropy we need to adapt the last ones to the metric space of persistence barcodes.

-First of all, in \cite{Noise} the continuity of persistent entropy with respect to the bottleneck distance is proven.
-The following proposition generalize this result to the Wasserstein distance.
+First of all, recall that the continuity of persistent entropy with respect to the bottleneck distance is proven in \cite{Noise}.
+The following proposition generalizes that result to the Wasserstein distance.